California Estate Planning and Probate Lawyers and Attorneys

 • What do I want done with my remains after I die and where would I want them buried, scattered or otherwise laid to rest?

 Once you have some answers to these questions, you are ready to seek the advice and services of a qualified California estate planning attorney or lawyer (see #18).
-A California estate planning attorney or lawyer can help you create an estate plan, and advise you on such issues as federal estate taxes, California estate taxes, proper title for real estate and other assets and the management of your estate during any incapacity and at death.
+A California estate planning attorney or lawyer can help you create an estate plan, and advise you on such issues as federal estate taxes, California estate taxes, proper title for real estate and other assets under California law, and the management of your estate during any incapacity and at death.
 (Back to the Top)

 3. Who needs estate planning?